Kung Fu

 - Train diligently and to self-reflect on opportunities to improve and to seek appropriate feedback from your instructors and/or SiHings (senior students)

-Instruction
+Instruction and Development

 Our club members will receive guidance through multiple methods.